Bolaji-Laguda/stoplightdoc/docs/Youverify-Doc.md

 DOB: 04-04-1988

-## Bank Verification Number (BVN)
+## Bank Verification Number with Image (IBVN)

-This endpoints allows you to verify a BVN ID.
+This endpoints allows you to verify the BVN Identity with Images.

-**NB**.
-Please note that "bvn" does not return an image (Boolean) while "ibvn" returns an image.

 Request Sample